Porlock Hill: History

 There was no practical transport west of Porlock in the 18th century.
 In 1794, the poet Robert Southey wrote that such a route was considered "the end of the world".
 In 1812, the local community was fined for not maintaining a good road, and builders were employed to construct a suitable route.
 The road opened in 1843 when a stagecoach travelled from Lynton to Porlock successfully.

 Shortly after the road opened, a local landowner, Mr Blathwayt, decided to build a toll road further north at a more relaxed gradient of 1 in 14 (7%).
 The toll road was not successful initially as horse-drawn traffic could cope with Porlock Hill, but became popular owing to the increased popularity of the motor car.

 During a storm in 1899, the Lynmouth lifeboat could not be launched from the harbour to aid a stricken vessel, so instead it was hauled east by land, down Porlock Hill to the weir at Porlock, where it could be launched safely.
 The event is remembered in the song "13 Miles" by Skinny Lister.

 On 19 August 1900, Selwyn Edge became the first person to drive a motor car up Porlock Hill, winning a £50 bet in the process.
 The first motor coach managed to climb the hill successfully in 1916.

 Events

 Porlock Hill is popular with cyclists.
 In 2015, over a hundred racers competed for a £3,100 prize to cycle up the hill along the toll road, followed by a series of children's races and a general fun ride.
 In 2022 for the first time there was also a race up the hill.
 It is listed as one of the 100 greatest cycling climbs in the UK.

+The toll road was the setting for the 2026 RTTC National Hill Climb Championships over a distance of 4.1 miles.